tapirbug/fernspielapparat/fernspielapparat/README.md

 ## Installing
 The runtime runs on Raspberry Pi 2 or similar systems and also on common desktop operating systems.

+Binary releases contain the runtime as an executable file `fernspielapparat` (or `fernspielapparat.exe`).
+You can run it directly and move it anywhere you like to install it.

+To make `fernspielapparat` available globally, you can add the containing directory to your `PATH` environment variable or move the runtime to some directory that you know is on the `PATH`, e.g. `/usr/bin` on many systems.
+Instead of moving, you can place a symbolic link in the target directory - this will make it easier for you to switch between versions later on.

 To build and install the runtime yourself, see the [compilation guide](COMPILE.md).